JoschanUK/leavetracker/README.md

 # Features

-In this section, we shows the users what to expect and what features are presented in this programme.
+In this section, we show the users what to expect and what features are presented in this programme.

 **Navigation options**